 - Organization Development and Leadership

 - Graduate Certificates

 - About SJU

-Online Master's Degree in Health Administration: Health Care Ethics Specialization
+Online Master’s Degree in Health Administration: Health Care General Track

 Expertise in the highly-specialized field of health care ethics is emerging as one of the most critical needs facing the health industry today.
 Health administrators are expected to assist in navigating through issues such as euthanasia, the use of medical technologies to prolong life, abortion, genetic screening for birth defects, experimentation and informed consent, distribution of scarce medical resources and the right to health care and its implications for the health care delivery system.
-Saint Joseph's University’s online master's degree in health administration with a specialization in health care ethics provides the necessary framework for dealing with these issues.
+Saint Joseph's University’s online Master's Degree in Health Administration General Track provides the necessary framework for dealing with these issues.
 The program also offers a background in moral philosophy, which will be included within the scope of the coursework.

 "When ethical concerns aren't resolved, the result can be errors or unnecessary and potentially costly decisions that can be bad for patients, staff, the organization, and society at large."

 "A healthy ethical environment and culture doesn't just improve employee morale; it also helps to enhance productivity and improve efficiency…Failure to maintain an effective ethics program can seriously jeopardize an organization's reputation, its bottom line, and even its survival."